Continuing Education Activity

 Alveolar hemorrhage that occurs in the setting of infections typically presents as an acute respiratory distress syndrome.
-Infections associated with hemorrhage include bacterial pneumonia such as streptococcus pneumoniae, staphylococcus aureus, and legionella.
+Infections associated with hemorrhage include bacterial pneumonia such as Streptococcus pneumoniae, Staphylococcus aureus, and Legionella.
 Viral types of pneumonia associated with pulmonary hemorrhage have also been documented, specifically with influenza A. Pulmonary hemorrhage has also been seen with fungal infections like Pneumocystis jirovecii.

 Rheumatic disease associated with alveolar hemorrhage includes disease processes such as systemic lupus erythematosus, antiphospholipid antibody syndrome, Goodpasture disease, microscopic, and granulomatous polyangiitis, and mixed cryoglobulinemias.
 These are often diagnosed based on extrapulmonary and serologic manifestations rather than alveolar hemorrhage being the initial presentation.

 Virtually any disease process can be associated or attributed to drug-induced injury, including alveolar hemorrhage.
-Acute lung toxicity with diffuse alveolar damage has been seen in medication such as amiodarone, nitrofurantoin, and infliximab.
+Acute lung toxicity with diffuse alveolar damage has been seen with medications such as amiodarone, nitrofurantoin, and infliximab.
 Penicillamine has been known to cause both acute lung toxicity, and drug-induced lupus, both complications can lead to hemorrhage.

 Complications and long-term effects of idiopathic pulmonary hemosiderosis (IPH) vary depending on the severity and frequency of recurrence.
 Iron deficiency anemia and pulmonary fibrosis are the two most common complications of IPH.
 In the acute phase, IPH complications vary from simple complications such as shortness of breath to death due to choking of airways because of massive bleed and shock.
 Chronic complications may occur from progressive pulmonary insufficiency/severe respiratory distress and right heart failure.
 Death may occur as a result of massive bleeding.

-A multidisciplinary approach can help to manage patients with idiopathic pulmonary hemosiderosis (IPH) efficiently.
-A collaboration between the following specialties is recommended
+An interprofessional team approach can help to manage patients with idiopathic pulmonary hemosiderosis (IPH) efficiently.
+A collaboration between the following specialties is recommended: